25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 <p>To the world of React</p>
 ```

-## React Strict Mode
+## React `StrictMode`

-StrictMode is a tool for highlighting potential problems in an application.
-Like Fragment, StrictMode does not render any visible UI.
+`StrictMode` is a tool for highlighting potential problems in an application.
+Like Fragment, `StrictMode` does not render any visible UI.
 It activates additional checks and warnings for its descendants.

 - Strict mode checks are run in development mode only; they do not impact the production build.